stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 **Wait for BackupSession :**

-The `pvc-volume-snapshot` CronJob will trigger a backup on each schedule by creating a `BackpSession` crd.
+The `pvc-volume-snapshot` CronJob will trigger a backup on each scheduled time slot by creating a `BackpSession` crd.

 Wait for a schedule to appear.
 Run the following command to watch `BackupSession` crd,